-Overtime on performances in excess of three (3) hours shall be computed in segments of fifteen (15) minutes and paid as per Article 19 OVERTIME PERFORMANCE FEES See Article 10 OVERTIME
+Overtime on performances in excess of three (3) hours shall be computed in segments of fifteen (15) minutes and paid as per Article 19 OVERTIME PERFORMANCE FEES See Article 10 OVERTIME.

 Overtime for orchestral rehearsals shall be any time in excess of the time the rehearsal was scheduled to end according to the musicians' rehearsal call.
 Rehearsal overtime shall be paid for each fifteen minute (or less) segment as per Article 21.3 UNSCHEDULED REHEARSAL OVERTIME.

-Overtime for Rehearsal Pianist / Rehearsal Musician / Audition Accompanist shall be any time in excess of the time the musician's call was scheduled to end.
-Overtime shall be paid for each 15 minute (or less) segment at time-and-a-half (150%) of the applicable pro-rata 15 minute rate.
+Overtime for Rehearsal Pianist /Rehearsal Musician /Audition Accompanist shall be any time in excess of the time the musician's call was scheduled to end.
+Overtime shall be paid for each fifteen (15) minute (or less) segment at time-and-a-half one hundred and fifty percent (150%) of the applicable pro-rata fifteen (15) minute rate.